 - Are an agency managing accounts for other businesses

-Here are some suggestions on organizing your account:
+Here are some suggestions on organising your account:

-- A good place to look when you are organizing your ad groups is at the structure of your website, since it already reflects how you organize and sell your products.
+- A good place to look when you are organising your ad groups is at the structure of your website, since it already reflects how you organise and sell your products.

 - Are you a Google Ads customer?
-If so, the organization of your advertising campaign is essentially the same, except in Bing Ads you can have multiple accounts under one customer.
+If so, the organisation of your advertising campaign is essentially the same, except in Microsoft Advertising you can have multiple accounts under one customer.